 - Measuring performance in a way that feels more painful (dollars) means investors run the risk of making emotional decisions.

 What if we were able to measure our investing progress in a healthy way that helps us to make good decisions along the way?
 It would mean looking at more than what just happened in the markets.
-We would have to take into account a topic that is harder to quantify: Risk.
+We would have to take into account a topic that is harder to quantify: measuring risk.
 In the past, investors were asked about their tolerance for risk by checking Conservative or Aggressive, or on a scale of 1-10.
 The problem has been that these questions get answers that are often gut feelings and rooted in a bias toward recent events.
 It’s hard not to feel a little more bullish when the markets are racing ahead!

 There is now a better way to quantify risk and have a positive impact on our behavior.
 We use a financial technology tool called Riskalyze that has been developed to help frame our tolerance for risk in a unique way.
 Here is how it works: